juneHQ/changelog/README.md

 - 🧩 Mosaic mode
 - 🏄‍♀️ Smooth transitions
 - 🎉 Celebrate your team's achievements with team credits on each post
-- ⚙️ Easy-to-use admin panel
+- ⚙️ Easy-to-use, just use markdown files to write your changelogs~

 👇 Mosaic mode in action below